Manishearth/manishearth.github.io/source/_posts/2017-12-24-undefined-vs-unsafe-in-rust.markdown

  [nomicon-module]: https://doc.rust-lang.org/nomicon/working-with-unsafe.html#working-with-unsafe

 Basically, "safe" in Rust is a more local property.
-Code isn't safe just because you only use it in a way that doesn't trigger UB, it is safe because there is literally _no way[^2] to use it such that it will do so_.
+Code isn't safe just because you only use it in a way that doesn't trigger UB, it is safe because there is literally _no way to use it such that it will do so_.
 No way to do so without using `unsafe` blocks, that is[^2].

  [^2]: This caveat and the confusing dual-usage of the term "safe" lead to the rather tautological-sounding sentence "Safe Rust code is Rust code that cannot cause undefined behavior when used in safe Rust code"